RhugvedChavan/Acute-Heart-Disease-Prediction-Model-/README.md

 # Acute Heart Disease Prediction Model :-

-Built an Acute Heart Disease (AHD) Prediction Model using Machine Learning to classify heart disease risk based on patient clinical data, including preprocessing, feature scaling, model training, and performance evaluation.
+Developed an Acute Heart Disease (AHD) prediction system using patient clinical data and machine learning techniques.
+The project focused on identifying patterns in medical data and building a classification model capable of predicting heart disease risk.
+The trained model was evaluated to measure its predictive performance and demonstrate its potential for supporting early risk assessment in healthcare.

 # Objective -